hackerb9/Tandy-Terminfo/README.md

 * What about VT100 line drawing characters?
 * Should the `td200` entry default to presuming the status line _off_ (which is the preferred way to use it) or _on_ (which is how the TELCOM software always starts up).
 * Can the TELECOM status line be switched on and off by escape codes?
+* Eight bit codes show up as graphics characters, but they are not in Latin-1 order.
+Is there something that can be done about that?
+It'd be nice to have umlauts and such

 # Enabling a serial login on Unix systems with systemd and agetty